alphauslabs/blueapi/docs/README.md

 First, setup your environment variables for authentication.
 See this [page](https://alphauslabs.github.io/blueapi/authentication/apikey.html) for more information.

 We recommend you to install our CLI tool, [bluectl](https://github.com/alphauslabs/bluectl).
 You can use this to validate your authentication, among other features.
-Use one of the steps below to check your authentication:

-* Using the CLI

 Run the following command: